sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-10/README.md

 ## Get contract locking script

-Use `Tx.checkPreimage` to ensure that the preimage is the preimage of the current transaction.
-Since the preimage contains transaction-related data, it is possible to access the locking script `scriptCode` of the contract called by the current transaction.
+We can use `Tx.checkPreimage` to ensure that a sighash preimage is for the current transaction.
+Since the preimage contains transaction-related data, we can access the locking script of the contract called by the current transaction, in the `scriptCode` field.

 ```solidity
 static function scriptCode(SigHashPreimage txPreimage) : bytes {